WPI-DataPipelineMQP/Biomedical-Analysis-DataPipeline/README.md

 $ python -m celery -A mqp_project worker --loglevel=info
 ```

-- After running the command, you can now run the project normally
+- This should eventually show ```celery@<your device> ready.``` and then hang.
+If the redis server is not running, it will have an appropriate error message.
+After running the command sucessfully, you can now run the project normally in another terminal.
+> NOTE: You will have 3 terminals in total.
+One to run redis, one to run celery, and another to run the django server.